CrashOverride85/zc95/docs/Build.md

 ### Front panel

+If using the "new" version of the display, there's a pull up resistor on the backlight enable pin that needs to be removed to prevent the display showing white on power on for a few seconds:

+![new ada358 display]

+The old version of the display (with a blue PCB and without the ribbon connector) doesn't have this issue, so there is nothing to remove.

-Follow appropriate notes depending on the version ordered:
+Then follow the appropriate notes depending on the version of the front panel ordered:

 * [Notes for v0.2 - round buttons](./Build_fp_0_2.md)
 * [Notes for v1.1 - square buttons](./Build_fp_1_x.md)